Cardinality, Addition & Subtraction Using Early Counting Strategies

 • Row Task

-• This jamboard simulates the Row Task described in Teaching Number: Advancing children's skills & strategies by R. Wright, et al. The bear, berry, circles and the editable number can be used to mark or label individual dots and the blue covers can be used to screen dots.
+• The slide deck simulates the Row Task described in Teaching Number: Advancing children's skills & strategies by R. Wright, et al. The bear, berry, circles and the editable number can be used to mark or label individual dots and the blue covers can be used to screen dots.

 • Video Tutorial